SimingSiming/week5_project/README.md

 step2.
 After creating enough humans, press 't' to train the the human trend.

 step3.
-Wait for a moment allowing him to train, then press mouse again to see how your little human have moved toward those humans.
+Wait for a moment allowing him to train, then press mouse again to see how your little human have moved toward those existed humans.